 Lord of the manor

-The 180 acres of common land in and around Chislehurst have been privately owned since medieval times.
+The 180 acres of common land in and around Chislehurst has been privately owned since medieval times.
 The freeholder of the commons carries the title ‘Lord of the Manor’ and since 1975, has been held by Family Trusts on behalf of the Marsham-Townshend family.
 When the family decided to sell the freehold, The Chislehurst Society stepped in and purchased it on behalf of the community in order to secure the long-term future of the commons.